 ENTC/MGMT 5640 - Innovative Entrepreneurship

-Prerequisites: Graduate Standing.
 Focus on new business creation based on technology innovation.
 Provides the innovative prudent risk taker with a practical approach for converting brilliant ideas into wealth.
-Fundamental methodology is applicable to all who have the desire and drive to start their own business.
-Lecture with emphasis on teamwork, team exercises, and presentation.
-This course is helpful to those having new business and/or product innovation responsibility within existing industry.
+Fundamental methodology is applicable to all who have the desire and drive to start their own business or are responsible for product innovation or new program development within existing organizations.
+Lecture with emphasis on teamwork, team exercises, and presentation (3 hours).
+Prerequisites: Graduate Standing.

 ENTC 5800 - Strategic Experience

 Technology and MBA graduate student consulting projects allow graduate students nearing the end of their program to apply knowledge and skills in a real-world business, industry and/or technology-based new venture environment.
 The projects also provide opportunities for the university to support the business and professional communities and the regional economy.
 Selected graduate students work under the supervision of College of Business and Technology faculty staff consulting teams.
 Some of our most successful projects have been cross functional in nature.